HelanaNady/DataStructures/styleGuideline.md

 <br/>

-- Class name should be written in Pascal Case
+- Class name should be written in PascalCase

    ```cpp
    class LinkedList